 Banana Bike Models and Sizing

 All three Banana Bike models are almost identical in size and are all a great fit for kids with inseams ranging from 13″ – 18″.
-We tested out all three balance bike with toddlers ranging from 2 to 4 and they fit great on all three models.
+We tested out both balance bikes with toddlers ranging from 2 to 4 and they fit great on all three models.
 The best Banana Bike model for you depends only on what features you are looking for in a balance bike.

-The ONLY difference between all three models is whether the bike has air or foam tires, and whether it has a footrest (we discuss the pros and cons of tire types and footrests below).
+The ONLY difference between the two models is whether the bike has air or foam tire (we discuss the pros and cons of tire types below).

-With the pricing of the Banana Bikes varying widely online, we have not included them in this review, but on average the GT model with air tires tends to be about $10 more than the LT and LTF models with foam tires.
-The LTF tends to be slightly cheaper than the LT model.
+With the pricing of the Banana Bikes varying widely online, we have not included them in this review, but on average the GT model with air tires tends to be about $10 more than the LT.

 Due to inconsistencies in the image and titles of Banana Bike’s Amazon listings, be aware that it can be confusing to differentiate between the models, so be sure to not just look at the images (mainly the different tires) when ordering.
-At the time of purchase for this review, the Banana Bike LTF was also NOT listed as “LTF” on the listing (it just said “banana bike”), but was branded as “LTF” on the box and instructions.
-The LTF version is pretty easy to spot though due to the footrest.
+The seat heights listed on Amazon can also greatly vary, the measurements we have listed are accurate as of January 2024 (based on the bikes we purchased off Amazon).

 While there are certainly benefits to the foam tires found on the LT, we much prefer the air tires on the GT model.
 Although air tires do add to the weight of the bike and do run the risk of going flat, they provide much more traction and cushioning for the rider.
 As a result, the GT provides a smoother ride as the air tires are able to compress and absorb bumps along the way.

-The rubber air tires on the GT also surround metal rims versus plastic rims on the LT and LTF.
+The rubber air tires on the GT also surround metal rims versus plastic rims on the LT.
 The plastic rims on foam tires wheels are prone to getting out of “true” (aka have a slight wobble when rolling), while the metal rims are much more durable.

 While we love air tires, the thorn in their side (quite literally) is their tendency for going flat.
 While a good dose of tire sealant can do wonders for preventing flats, we also understand that many parents don’t want to deal with the risk of flat tires.
 With foam tires, flats will never been an issue.
 Your child can ride through a huge patch of goat-head thorns and their tires will still roll on!